margostino/babel-bot/README.md

 # 🤖 Babel Bot

-(This project is under Babel Foundation project.
+(This project is under Babel Foundation initiative.
 You can read the manifest [here](https://github.com/margostino/babel-foundation))

 A friendly Telegram bot interface for retrieving, querying, exploring and navigating through Babel data using natural language.